Skinner927/interactive-live-sql-injection-tool/README.md

 to said challenge.
 This string you enter is what will show on the side navigation.

-The following files should be placed inside your numbered challenge directory.
+The following required files should be placed inside your numbered challenge
+directory:

 ### schema.sql
 This is a sql file that will be run when each challenge is constructed.
 This